Coshido/react-admin/README.md

-# Admin Panel with Reeact
+# Admin Panel with React

 <blockquote>